mortware/kvd/readme.md

 ## Configuration

-This package can be configured either through a JSON configuration file or environment variables.
+This package can be configured through a JSON configuration file or environment variables.
+The configuration is set at startup and remains constant throughout the application's lifecycle.

 ### Using a configuration file